 The Library is well used during lesson times when teachers bring groups of students in to use the resources.
 All Key Stage 3 students enjoy a fortnightly English lesson in the Library when they have an opportunity to read for pleasure.
 Other subject teachers bring students in to research their topics and to receive information skills sessions.
 Sixth Form students use the Library for research and have a dedicated range of books to support reading for pleasure, their A Level studies and to prepare them for University interviews.

 The Reading Challenge takes place in the Library twice a week during Registration.
 This is where trained year 10 Reading Coaches help Year 7 students who may be struggling with their reading.

 Our Author in Residence, Alexander Gordon Smith, runs creative writing workshops over the school year, working with all Year 7 students.
 A published author and graduate of the UEA’s renowned Creative Writing course, with a mixture of humour and ghoulish tales he draws creative skills out of the students they didn’t know they had.

 Other visits planned include the annual Festival of Literature for Young People at the UEA and the Norfolk Children's Book Festival.
 We shadow the Carnegie Book Awards every year and will attend or host a Shadowing Conference on results day.

-I manage and teach the academic and research skills required for the Extended Project Qualificationwhich is offered to highly academic Year 12 students.
-All have achieved outstanding results (A or A*), which has helped them to receive offers and places from the top UK universities.
+I manage and teach the academic and research skills required for the Extended Project Qualification which is offered to highly academic Year 12 students.
+All have achieved outstanding results (A or A*), which has not only given them the skills they need for degree-level study but also helped them to receive offers and places from the top UK universities.